everestthemes/grace-mag/readme.txt

 == Description ==

 Grace Mag is a free WordPress theme that is perfect for your news sites and magazine sites.
 Grace magazine is suitable for creating the magazine, blog, news and personal sites.
-Grace magazine is responsive to all types of screen.
+Grace magazine is responsive to all types of screens.
 Grace News and magazine theme is highly customizable from WordPress live customizer.
 This theme is simple, well optimized for SEO and requiring no effort to customize.
-The responsive layout of the theme gives your website an excellent look at all device and screen resolutions.
+The responsive layout of the theme gives your website an excellent look at all devices and screen resolutions.
+It is a Speed & SEO optimized theme which helps your website perform well in search engine ranking.
+Furthermore, it is cross-browser compatible and looks beautiful on any device and screen sizes.

 == License ==